Bubble791/Platinum-Hack/README.md

  3.Get your ROM, rename it to **rom.nds** and place it the main folder.

+ 4.Creat a new folder named **unzip**

- 4.Run cmd.exe from the main folder.
+ 5.Run cmd.exe from the main folder.

- 5.Type `python scripts//make.py` on the command prompt window.
+ 6.Type `python scripts//make.py` on the command prompt window.

- 6.And if build success, the new nds rom named as **test.nds**
+ 7.And if build success, the new nds rom named as **test.nds**

- # 使用步骤
- 1.下载并安装Devkitpro.

- 2.下载安装Python 3.7, 版本不要超过3.7.6

- 3.下载源码并解压

- 4.把rom改名为 **rom.nds** 放到主目录文件夹里

- 5.按住shift并鼠标右键,运行命令行窗口或者powershell窗口

- 6.输入`python scripts//make.py` 并回车

- 7.如果提示Done,则编译成功，新rom的名字是**test.nds**

 # Credits
 * [**Skeli (FR template)**][CFRU]